zpaulovics/datetimepicker-rails/README.md

  			eData = element.find('input').data();
 		}
 ```
-I have already raised a pull request of this fix.
-As soon as it will be accepted you can ignore this hacking.
+A pull request has been raised to fix this issue.
+As soon as it will be accepted this hacking will be removed.

 ### Contributing